East Street Market: Politics

+parliamentary constituency represented by Miatta Fahnbulleh.

-Similarly, East Street forms the boundary line between the wards of East Walworth on the north side and Faraday on the south side, both in the London Borough of Southwark.
+East Street forms the boundary line between the wards of East Walworth on the north side and Faraday on the south side, both in the London Borough of Southwark.
 East Street is therefore represented in Southwark Council by six councillors, all Labour.
 The East Walworth councillors are Helen Morrissey, Martin Seaton and Darren Merrill.
 Faraday ward is represented by Dan Garfield, Lorraine Lauder and Abdul Mohammed.

 East Street is under the jurisdiction of Walworth Community Council.